-Prior to joining Defenders in 2005, Pam worked to protect the Golden State’s public lands and rivers as Communications Coordinator and Administrative Director for the California Wild Heritage Campaign and Administrative Director for the Sierra Nevada Forest Protection Campaign.
-She began her career in environmental conservation in 1997 with positions in Friends of the River’s volunteer rafting program and membership department.
+Prior to joining Defenders in 2005, Pam worked to permanently protect public lands and rivers throughout the Golden State in various roles within the California Wild Heritage Campaign, Sierra Nevada Forest Protection Campaign and at Friends of the River.

 Pam graduated summa cum laude from California State University, Sacramento with a bachelor’s degree in Environmental Studies and a minor in Biological Sciences.
-She also holds associate degrees in Biology and Liberal Studies from Sierra College.
-A third generation Californian, Pam hails from the small town of Mariposa just outside Yosemite National Park.
+She also holds associate degrees in Biology and Liberal Studies from Sierra College and is a Certified California Naturalist through University of California’s Division of Agriculture and Natural Resources.